 Come and participate in the Lake Chapala Society's new Personal Enrichment Program (PEP) 2018.1 series.
 This is one response to our members call for more programs, both entertaining and fun.

-Our next series of programs features four highly qualified experts: Judy King, and Dan Grippo.
-Each one will be presenting topics that will elucidate an understanding of yourself and Mexico.
+Our next series of programs features highly qualified experts such as Rachel McMillen.
+Each program will present topics that will elucidate an understanding of yourself and Mexico.